Arduino Nano bootloader flashing jig

 I'm a huge fan of cheap Arduino Nano clones that you can find for less than 2 USD (shipping included) on AliExpress and the likes.

 What is great with the Nano design is that, as it includes a serial/USB chip (just like the big Arduino Uno), you don't need any specific hardware to (re)program it using the Arduino IDE.
-However, it is much smaller and cheaper, so it's the perfect candidate for small "set-up and forget" projects.
+And, as it is much smaller and cheaper, it's the perfect candidate for small "set-up and forget" projects.

 For the same reason, and probably to avoid damages when shipping, those also don't come with the headers soldered, which is a good thing, because you're free to keep them bare and include them in small enclosures, or to populate the headers if you prefer.